LearnPress/LearnPress-Import-Export/README.md

 ##Description
-LearnPress Export/Import bring you feature to export course, lesson, quiz, question from a LearnPress site to back up or bring to another LearnPress site.
+**LearnPress Import/Export** bring you feature to export course, lesson, quiz, question from a LearnPress site to back up or bring to another LearnPress site.

 **Other free add-ons for LearnPress are available in WordPress:**